Secret-Uzbek/AIUZ-terra-codex-FMP/code_of_conduct.md

 Email: a.abdukarimov@fractal-metascience.org
 ORCID: 0009-0000-6394-4912

-**By participating in the Terra Ecosystem, you agree to this Code of Conduct.**
+**By participating in any activity of the Terra Ecosystem you fully agree to this Code of Conduct.**

 This document is a living ethical field.
-It grows with the community while remaining rooted in the NULLO zero point — the unconditional protection of every child.
+It grows together with the community while remaining firmly rooted in the NULLO zero point — the unconditional protection and flourishing of every child.

-**Together we are not building just technology.**
+**Together we are not merely building technology.**
-**We are co-creating a new civilization where ethics and innovation serve the future of humanity.**
+**We are co-creating a new civilization in which ethics and innovation truly serve the future of all humanity.**

-© 2025 Terra Ecosystem Community
+© 2025–2026 Terra Ecosystem Community
 Licensed under Terra Public License v1.0